 Step 8 – Use The Palette Knife To Bring It All Together

-In this step I pulled out the palette knife and a medium sized round brush and started to bring everything together.
+I pulled out the palette knife and a medium-sized round brush and started to bring everything together.
 This process involved:

-- Breaking up edges which appeared unnatural and refined (for example, the bushes on the side of the path).
+- Breaking up edges that appeared unnatural and refined (for example, the bushes on the side of the path).
 To do this, I just grabbed a small amount of paint on the knife and dragged it gently over my brushwork.
-This creates a very interesting effect which you cannot achieve with brush alone.
+This creates a very interesting effect that you cannot achieve with a brush alone.

-- Consolidating any hard edges which give structure and form to the painting.
-Some of those edges are the thick tree branches on our right, the edge of the mountain on our left and the outline of the pathway.
+- Consolidating any hard edges which gives structure and form to the painting.
+Some of those edges are the thick tree branches on our right, the edge of the mountain on our left, and the outline of the pathway.

 - Adding snow to the mountains in the background.